-If more than one seat is allocated to the SWPHC, the voting process detailed at Clauses 10 and 11 will be conducted for each subsequent seat.
-Selected MS in the preceding votes will be removed from the list of candidates.

-If the voting process is in contravention of Clause 10, it will be deemed to be invalid.

-In the case of an invalid voting process, the SWPHC Selected MS on the IHO Council will be designated by the SWPHC Chair (or Vice-Chair if appropriate) giving consideration to the factors in 11(d).

-Designation of SWPHC Representatives to the IHO Council
+Designation of Representative(s) to the IHO Council

-ANNEX A

-IHO Member States selected as SWPHC Representatives on the IHO Council would normally be represented by the head of the IHO Member States’ agency responsible for hydrography, typically the national hydrographer.
-Each IHO Member State shall inform the Chair of the SWPHC and the Secretary-General of the IHO of the name and contact details of its official representative.
-An alternative representative from the same IHO Member State may also be designated, either permanently or temporarily.
+The Member State(s) selected to represent the SWPHC on the Council would normally be represented by the head of the Member State’s agency responsible for hydrography.
+Each Member State shall inform the Chair of the SWPHC and the IHO Secretary-General of the name and contact details of its official representative.
+An alternate may also be designated.

-SWPHC Selected MS on the IHO Council must inform the SWPHC Chair of any changes in representation, whether permanent or temporary, as soon as practicable.
+SWPHC representative(s) must inform the SWPHC Chair of any changes in representation, whether permanent or temporary, as soon as practicable.

-SWPHC Selected MS on the IHO Council must inform the SWPHC Chair if there is any impediment, whether permanent or temporary, to the execution of their responsibilities at any time during their tenure.
+SWPHC representative(s) on the IHO Council must inform the SWPHC Chair if there is any impediment, whether permanent or temporary, to the execution of their responsibilities at any time during their tenure.

-Appendix 1 to Annex A to Statutes of the SWPHC
+Appendix 1 to Annex B to Statutes of the SWPHC

-(ver 11 Jul 2016)

-Appendix 2 to Annex A to Statutes of the SWPHC
+Appendix 2 to Annex B to Statutes of the SWPHC

 SOUTH WEST PACIFIC HYDROGRAPHIC COMMISSION (SWPHC)

-Selection of State(s) that will occupy seat(s) on the IHO Council allocated to the SWPHC Example of Voting Paper
+Selection of State(s) that will occupy seat(s) on the IHO Council allocated to the SWPHC

+Example of Voting Paper

 Part A